Administerium/mbs/README.md

 ## Status

 Beta - Contributions are very welcome.

-There are many nice to have features not implemented:

- * <code>mbs update [myfile]</code> - Update only parts (like visualisation settings or everything but the query) from metabase to the file

 ## Building an executable